Johann Jakob Ebert

-Johann Jakob Ebert (born 20 November 1737 in Breslau; died 18 March 1805 in Wittenberg) was an 18th-century German mathematician, astronomer, poet and author.
+Johann Jakob Ebert (20 November 1737 to 18 March 1805) was an 18th-century German mathematician, astronomer, poet and author.

 Life

-He was born in Breslau in what was then part of Prussia (now known as Wrocław and in Poland) on 20 November 1737.
-He was educated in Wurzen in western Saxony then returned to his home town to study at the Elisabeth Gymnasium.
+Johann Jakob Ebert was born in Breslau, Prussia (today known as Wrocław, Poland).
+He was educated in Wurzen in western Saxony.
+He returned to his hometown to study at the Elisabeth Gymnasium.

-In 1756 he enrolled at the University of Leipzig again in Saxony.
-He studied Mathematics, Natural Philosophy (Physics) and Moral Philosophy and graduated MA in 1761.
-Following graduation he lectured in Maths and Philosophy at the university.
-Here he worked with Christian Gellert and Johann August Ernesti.
+In 1756 he enrolled at the University of Leipzig in Saxony to study Mathematics, Natural Philosophy (Physics) and Moral Philosophy.
+He graduated MA in 1761.
+Following his graduation, he lectured in Maths and Philosophy at the university.
+He worked with Christian Gellert and Johann August Ernesti.

 In 1764 he began a grand tour of Germany and France.
-Going to Russia in 1768 he got a post as tutor to the children of Minister Teplof in St. Petersburg.
+After his tour of Germany and France, he went to Russia in 1768 where he accepted a post as tutor to the children of Minister Teplof in St. Petersburg.
 In 1769 he went to the University of Wittenberg in Saxony as a junior professor of Lower Mathematics.
 He quickly obtained a reputation as a competent teacher.

-From 1771 he began publishing newspapers and periodicals in Wittenberg.
+From 1771 he published newspapers and periodicals in Wittenberg.

-On 5 June 1783 he was the first German to fly in a hot air balloon during a visit to Paris, meeting with the Montgolfier Brothers.
-On return to Wittenberg the subject of aviation entered his lectures.
-In 1785 he became professor of combined Lower and Higher Mathematics at the University.
+In June 1783, during a visit to Paris, he became the first German to fly in a hot air balloon.
+He met the Montgolfier Brothers on the same occasion.
+On his return to Wittenberg, the subject of aviation became part of his lectures.
+In 1785 he became professor of both Lower and Higher Mathematics at the University.

 In 1789 he built an observatory at his house at 16 Burgermeisterstrasse in Wittenberg.

 He died in Wittenberg on 18 March 1805.